Evander Kane: NHL game betting allegations

-Domestic violence allegations
+Domestic violence and sexual assault allegations

 In September 2021, Kane's ex-wife filed a domestic violence restraining order application including accusations against Kane of sexual assault and domestic battery.
 Kane's attorney denied the allegations.
 In August 2021, Kane received a temporary restraining order against his ex-wife, with Kane claiming that she has physically abused him in the past, and sought a permanent restraining order.
 The NHL announced that it was investigating the domestic violence claims.
 On October 18, 2021 the NHL ruled that the domestic violence accusations could not be substantiated.

 Violation of NHL COVID-19 protocols

-Also on the same day that Kane was cleared of gambling, the NHL revealed that it was investigating claims that Kane engaged in "inappropriate behavior potentially jeopardizing the health and safety" of his teammates.
-On October 5, Front Office Sports reported that the NHL was investigating claims that Kane had submitted a fake COVID-19 vaccine card as proof that he had been vaccinated.
+On the same day that Kane was cleared of gambling, the NHL revealed that it was investigating claims that Kane engaged in "inappropriate behavior potentially jeopardizing the health and safety" of his teammates.
+On October 5, 2021, Front Office Sports reported that the NHL was investigating claims that Kane had submitted a fake COVID-19 vaccine card as proof that he had been vaccinated.
 This was subsequently corroborated by The Associated Press, The Athletic, and ESPN.
 On October 18, 2021, the NHL suspended Kane for 21 games over the issue.
 Following the suspension, Kane was placed on waivers by the Sharks, and was sent down to the San Jose Barracuda of the AHL.
 After only five games with the Barracuda, Kane tested positive for COVID-19 and entered the AHL COVID-19 protocol.
 On January 8, 2022, the Sharks placed Kane on unconditional waivers with intent to terminate the contract for violating the AHL protocol as well.